dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.10.1 =
+- Fix: More DB columns changed to ASCII.
+Saves space, plus fixes "Specified key was too long" on some databases and server locales.
+- Improve: Frontend observables `withdraw_fee` and `move_fee` changed to camelCase to match other observables.
+- Add: Debug log markers at uninstall script boundaries.
+Should aid in troubleshooting.

 = 2.10.0 =
 - Improve: Better knockout bindings in frontend.
 Bindings applied to UI elements only, not entire page.
 Allows for playing nice with other knockout code.
 - Add: The wallets viewmodel is now available for inheritance under the global wp object.
 Allows for extensions that modify the UI.